IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-how-to-make-a-protein-from-dna/index.md

 ---
-weight: 4
+weight: 5
 title: How to make a protein from DNA
 author: 'Isobel Beasley'
 date: '2022-01-24'
 slug: how-to-make-a-protein-from-dna
-categories: ['High school','VCE', 'Biology', 'Unit 3']
+categories: ['High school','VCE', 'Biology', 'Unit 3', 'Area of Study 1']
 tags: ['High school','VCE', 'Transcription', 'Translation', 'Gene Expression', 'Tutoring']
 subtitle: 'Transcription, translation - and all the steps in between'
 summary: 'Transcription, translation, and everything in between'